sandeepkasaragod/CusVarDB/README.md

 ### System requirments
 	- Windows 10 or above
 	- Minimum system requirements include Intel i5 or i7 having at least 4 cores with 8 GB of RAM and 1 TB hard drive
-(**Note**: High performance processors such as Intel i9 or Xeon and large quantity of RAM can enable faster execution of tasks)
+(**Note**: High performance processors such as Intel i9 or Xeon and large quantity of RAM can enable faster execution of tasks.)

 ### Prerequisites